Zachary-Diemer21/YelpWebScraper/README.md

 * I split up the US zipcodes as follows: 10000, 20000, 30000, etc. and then ran the code accordingly.
 * There is a tremendous amount of duplicate data due to the overlapping zipcodes.
 Therefore, I utilized an R script to clean the data which can be found in this repository.
 * There are additional files, including a particular batch script, within this repository that I utilized to configure PostGIS, PostGreSQL, and the Tiger Geocoder (this in particular was an absolute __NIGHTMARE__ to configure and lacks appropriate documentation).
+* If you wish, the Ipython notebook has a short description of the capablities, and pitfalls of this particular webscraper.
+Feel free to take a look. :eyes: Interestingly enough Github renders such notebooks.